Austin Reaves NBA Playoffs Player Props: Lakers vs. Grizzlies

-The Los Angeles Lakers, Austin Reaves included, will be in action at 10:00 PM on Monday against the Memphis Grizzlies in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Austin Reaves included, hit the court versus the Memphis Grizzlies at 7:30 PM ET on Wednesday in the 2023 NBA Playoffs.

-In this article we will look at Reaves' prop bets, using stats to help you make good picks.
+With prop bets available for Reaves, let's examine some stats and trends to help you find good wagers.

 Austin Reaves Prop Bets vs. the Grizzlies